-In fact, with about 300,000 mortgage lenders (between banks, brokers, and LOs) in the U.S. all fighting for the same shrinking ...
+In fact, with about 300,000 mortgage lenders (between banks, brokers, and LOs) in the U.S. all fighting for the same shrinking piece ...
 Continue Reading →

 By now, you’re probably aware that credit scores range from about 300 to 850 (for FICO Scores), where your score sits on that spectrum, and even what’s typically considered a poor, good, or excellent score.

-But what you might not realize is that the range of credit scores (and where you sit on it) isn’t as set in stone as ...
+But what you might not realize is that the range of credit scores (and where you sit on it) isn’t as set in stone as you ...
 Continue Reading →

 If you’re a real estate agent, loan officer, or work in sales in any capacity, then prospecting is a way of life.
 Cold calling, door knocking, social media posts, email newsletters, mailing postcards, prospecting phone calls, and even open houses are the tools of the trade.
-In fact, you probably spend the ...
+In fact, you probably spend the lion’s ...
 Continue Reading →

 I came across a statistic the other day that gave me pause and made me reflect upon what so many people are doing wrong when it comes to their finances.

 According to recent surveys, about 50% of Americans die completely broke.

 Even worse, most people pass away not only with a net worth of zero but addled with significant debt.
 In many cases, that debt ...
 Continue Reading →

 If you’ve bought ot sold a home or even refinanced your mortgage, you’ve surely encountered the term “appraisal.”
 But what is it?
 An appraisal is just an informed evaluation from a professional appraiser.
 It attempts to define the market value, which is used by banks, lenders, and buyers and sellers.